 03 Sep 2018

-So, to sum up, indirect discrimination is when you treat someone the same as everyone else, but your treatment of the person has a negative effect on them because of their protected characteristic.
+So, indirect discrimination is when you treat someone the same as everyone else, but your treatment of the person has a negative effect on them because of their protected characteristic.

 If someone believes that you or somebody else has discriminated against them, they can raise a grievance or even take legal action.